Uvacoder/port-ankurparihar/README.md

 - All the links must be domain relative not directory relative
 - Style and Scripts must be included in relative files not in global files
 - Use standard [index.html](index.html) and make necessary changes.
-- Content must be inside `.content` div starting with `stylesheet` element and ending with `injectedJS` element
+- Content must be inside `.content` div starting with `stylesheet` element for css if required
+- Javascript files must be at the end inside body element.
+Injected javascripts must have id `injectedJS`
 - [Update sitemap](https://www.xml-sitemaps.com)

 ## Working in local environment